Types of Cockroaches in Virginia

 Asian cockroaches look almost identical to German cockroaches.
 They are the same size and have the same two dark stripes on their back behind their head.
 The main difference between the two is that Asian cockroaches have wings and can fly very effectively.

-- Use de-humidifiers in all moist areas of your home like basement, garage and attic.
+- Use dehumidifiers in all moist areas of your home like a basement, garage, and attic.

 - Fix leaky pipes or faucets inside and outside your home.

 - Store trash in sealed containers away from the outside of your house and have it removed on a regular basis.

 - Clean up spills and crumbs as quickly as possible.